1974 Utah Utes football team

 The 1974 Utah Utes football team was an American football team that represented the University of Utah as a member of the Western Athletic Conference (WAC) during the 1974 NCAA Division I football season.
 In their first season under head coach Tom Lovat, the Utes compiled an overall record of 1–10 with a mark of 1–5 against conference opponents, placing seventh in the WAC.
 Home games were played on campus at Robert Rice Stadium in Salt Lake City.

 Schedule

-NFL Fraft
+NFL draft

-Two Utes were selected in the 1975 NFL Draft, which lasted 17 rounds (442 selections).
+Two Utes were selected in the 1975 NFL draft, which lasted 17 rounds (442 selections).